Ko wai au?

 Skills

-The real value isn't in any single capability — it's in what happens when they combine.
+I feel my real value isn't in any single capability, but in what happens when they combine.
 Here are some of the ways organisations have found that useful:

 Whakatauira